evewspace/eve-wspace/doc/source/install_ubuntu_nginx_mysql.rst

 :command:`$ mkdir /home/maptool/static`

 Next, you need to get the Eve W-Space files.
-We can either clone the latest revision from *git* or you can download a packaged release and unpack it.
+You can either clone the latest revision from *git* or you can download a packaged release and unpack it.

 To clone from Github: